 - Dining $ are a tax-free currency to purchase food prepared on campus.
 Dining $ are available only to meal plan holders.

-- Flex $ allow students to pay from their uOttawa Card for books, printing, photocopying, laundry and much more.
+- Flex $ allow students to pay from their uOttawa Card for food as well as books, printing, photocopying, laundry and much more.

-- Ability to top up your Flex and Dining dollar account as necessary.
+- Ability to top up your Flex and Dining $ account as necessary.